-This document specifies the Software Requirements for the Computer Controlled Data Interface (CCDI) for the Tait Orca Conventional Radios.
+This document specifies a subset of the Software Requirements for the Computer Controlled Data Interface (CCDI) for the Tait Orca Conventional Radios.
 This document describes how the CCDI works while under the control of the radio software and its protocol commands.
-This document is intended primarily for the Product Manager, the Project Leader, the Software Engineers, and the Test Engineers, involved in the Tait Orca Software Development project.
+This document is intended primarily for software engineers involved in the implementation of products associated with the Tait Orca CCDI.